RoaLogic/ahb3lite_interconnect/DATASHEET.md

 #### SLAVE\_MASK\[ \]

-The `SLAVE_MASK[]` parameter indicates if a master may access a slave.
-Defining which master may access individual slave (rather than allowing all masters to access all slaves) may significantly reduce the logic area of the interconnect and improve overall performance.
+The `SLAVE_MASK[]` parameter determines if a master may access a slave.
+Defining which master may access individual slaves (rather than allowing all masters to access all slaves) may significantly reduce the logic area of the interconnect and improve overall performance.

 There is one `SLAVE_MASK` parameter per master, each `SLAVES` bits wide. i.e. `SLAVE_MASK[]` is an array of dimensions `MASTERS` x `SLAVES`.